Last updated on September 1st, 2020 at 10:53 pm

 We learn best through first-hand experiences.
 Include your kids in the process when your family is planning on making major purchases like kitchen appliances, buying a home, or even planning a vacation.
 You can teach them about the importance of doing research before making a big purchase, the factors that go into your decision-making, and how you do product and price comparisons.
 Let your children accompany you when you are finally ready to make the purchase.

 7. Teach kids about delayed gratification

 This is an easy one to teach, even for your youngest of children.
-For my own, I take them to Target or Toys R Us and remind them that we are “just looking.”
+For my own, I take them to Target and remind them that we are “just looking.”
 If you are consistent with your messaging, your children will not feel deprived.
 They will learn that toys come at birthdays and special occasions and will no longer expect them every time you shop.
 Teaching kids the concept of delayed gratification can help in combating the “buy now, pay later” mentality that can lead to credit card debt in the future.
 Reinforce the idea that good things come to those who wait.
 For instance, you can microwave a store-bought frozen pizza and then make a homemade one with all the ingredients your kids love.
 Although the homemade pizza takes longer, it tastes way better.